 The program is developed around an integrated approach to manufacturing and mechanical product design.
 It includes research on material behavior (physical and mechanical) in manufacturing processes and design; design of mechanical systems (for example, power, micro-electro-mechanical systems and transportation); design methodology; automation, robotics and unmanned machinery; manufacturing and mechanical systems(reliability, safety, and optimization); CAD/CAM theory and applications; computational geometry and geometrical modeling, composite structure; beam and plasma assisted manufacturing.

-Jeff Eldredge (Chair), Ann Karagozian, Pirouz Kavehpour, John Kim, Mitchell Spearrin, Richard Wirz, Xiaolin Zhong
+Jeff Eldredge, Ann Karagozian, Pirouz Kavehpour, John Kim, Mitchell Spearrin, Richard Wirz (Chair), Xiaolin Zhong

 This program includes experimental, numerical, and theoretical studies related to topics on fluid mechanics such as stratified and rotating flows, thermal convection, interfacial phenomena, acoustically driven combustion flows, high-speed combustion, hazardous waste incineration, laser diagnostics, aerodynamic noise production, unsteady aerodynamics of fixed and rotary wings, flow instabilities and transition, turbulence, flow control, and micro-scale fluid mechanics.

-Mohamed Abdou, Vijay Dhir, Yongjie Hu, Adrienne Lavine (Chair), Jayathi Murthy, Laurent Pilon
+Mohamed Abdou, Vijay Dhir, Tim Fisher, Yongjie Hu, Sungtaek Ju, Pirouz Kavehpour, Adrienne Lavine, Jayathi Murthy, Laurent Pilon (Chair)

 This program includes studies of convection, radiation, conduction, evaporation, condensation, boiling, two-phase flow, chemically reacting and radiating flow, instability and turbulent flow, and reactive flows in porous media.